JimKw1kX/Havoc-C2-Modification-YARA-Free/README.md

 #define H_FUNC_NTOPENPROCESSTOKEN 0x90a86f3c
 #define H_FUNC_NTOPENTHREADTOKEN 0x2596e277
 ```
-3. Add the XOR logic in payloads/Demon/src/core/Win32.c, the idea is to dynamicly XORing back to the orignal values of the API hash functions during run time, so YARA will not flag the hardcoded values in demon.bin defined in Define.h
+3. Add the XOR logic in [Win32.c](https://github.com/JimKw1kX/Havoc-C2-Modification-YARA-Free/blob/main/Havoc/payloads/Demon/src/core/Win32.c), the idea is to dynamicly XORing back to the orignal values of the API hash functions during run time, so YARA will not flag the hardcoded values in demon.bin defined in [Define.h](https://github.com/JimKw1kX/Havoc-C2-Modification-YARA-Free/blob/main/Havoc/payloads/Demon/include/common/Defines.h)

 ```js
 #define XOR_KEY 0xA5A5A5A5 // the key we used to xor the hash values